How to Take Perfect Notes with Your Voice Using AI and Notion

 When you take a voice recording, you’ll upload it to a cloud storage app like Dropbox, Google Drive, or Microsoft OneDrive (this tutorial will show you how to use all three.)

 Once your audio file gets uploaded, our automation will trigger.
-Your recording will be transcribed by Whisper and summarized by the ChatGPT API.
+Your recording will be transcribed by your chosen speech-to-text service and summarized by your chosen AI model (i.e. an LLM, or large language model).

 Finally, the automation will package up the transcript and summary, and then it’ll send them to a new page in your Notion workspace using the Notion API.